brenthawkings/hello-world/README.md

 I am a compsci student at uleth, learing c++, but have lots of js experience.

-This is where I keep random projects I am working on.
+This is where I keep random projects I am working on, or have finished.